mcwayrm/EM-Funcition-of-Gender/README.md

-### Research conducted with Prof. Paolo Saono and Prof. Laura Muro.
+### Research with Prof. Paolo Saono and Prof. Laura Muro at SLU_Madrid

-1st on Earnings Management as a Function of Gender.
+1. Earnings Management as a Function of Gender

-2nd on Earnings Management and Board Remuneration/Activity
+2. Earnings Management and Board Remuneration/Board Activity